ionian-uni-ieee/ieeesb-app/README.md

 **In short: We spread knowledge, we make new friends and we meet people we haven't met before in a much more easy way.**

 ## Planned Features
+After they're all completed, we will pass to an **Pre-Alpha** phase.

 ### APP
 - [x] Manager Users